 Safety & Security

-Midland maintains a campus security force that is committed to providing a safe and secure environment to the Midland community.
-Our goal is to assure a safe, secure, and comfortable living environment that promotes learning and personal development.
+Midland University maintains a campus security staff consisting of both professional and student staff who are trained to provide a safe and secure environment essential to Midland.
 Our security staff of experienced professionals and committed students takes all requests for action seriously.
 Our staff works closely with law enforcement to investigate any criminal actions and to assist with emergencies as necessary.
 Our officers also provide personalized services escorting residents to and from their on-campus destination so that the student may feel secure whenever and wherever they choose to study.

 We believe that safety is a community effort.
 A truly safe campus can only be achieved through the cooperation of all students, faculty, and staff.